astroDimitrios/Astronomy/README.md

 :ringed_planet:

-This repo is for my Astronomy PPTS, CODE, and Practicals (including observing).
+This repo is for my Astronomy PPTS, CODE, and Practicals (including observing and astronomy club resources).
 I suggest you start by looking at the documents in the **Supplements** Directory.
 Those documents provide an overview of how to use these resources.